By Sydney Lupkin

 Fresh statistics last week showed that more than half of U.S. states saw the number of jobless workers rise in August compared to July -- yet more evidence that the nation's stagnant employment picture remains stuck in neutral.

-Twenty-six states and the District of Columbia reported unemployment rate...
+Twenty-six states and the District of Columbia reported unemployment rate increases,...
 Read More »

 It's no surprise that recently released numbers from the Bureau of Labor Statistics show that 31 of the 32 metropolitan divisions in the US reported overall employment losses in 2009.
 What might come as a mildly pleasant surprise to some, however, is that one city area actually showed an employment increase...
 Read More »